 It's a reality in the cycle of life.
-As we age, many things we used to be able to do on our own, become more difficult.
+As we age, many things we used to be able to do on our own become more difficult.
 The good news is, skills can be retaught if we get the right help.
 That’s good news all around, because no one likes to need or ask for assistance.
-Dependence is an awful thing to face and can cause mental health issues like depression and anxiety disorders.
-At Arbors at Pomeroy, our occupational therapy team's main goal is to enhance daily life.
-For patients who have lost or have difficulty with self-care skills due to illness, injury or a mental health condition, this can have a huge impact.
+Dependence is an awful thing to face, and it can cause mental health issues like depression and anxiety disorders.
+At Arbors at Pomeroy, our Occupational Therapy team's main goal is to enhance daily life.
+For patients who have lost or have difficulty with self-care skills due to illness, injury, or a mental health condition, this can have a huge impact.
 We do this with the special care and comfort that our clients know us for.

 What’s the Difference Between Occupational and Physical therapy?

 A patient who enrolls in a Physical Therapy program is usually prescribed occupational therapy as well.
 While both focus on returning function, occupational therapists focus on specific tasks.
 For instance, let’s say a patient suffers an injury, like a broken arm.
 Physical Therapy exercises concentrate on returning movement and increasing muscle strength.
 Occupational therapists can then focus on reteaching the patients to dress and feed themselves.
 Both of our teams work closely together for the best outcome of movement and function for the patient.
 This not only enhances the daily lives of our long- or short-term residents but the lives of everyone who cares about them.

 How Can Occupational Therapy Help with Common Chronic Conditions?